Blackjacx/Development/mobile-interview.md

 - [ ] Can you describe your experience in agile software development?
 - [ ] Describe the purpose of the SCRUM meetings daily, review and retrospective!
 - [ ] Why should we NOT hire you?
-- [x] Imagine all went well.
-You're happy with slary and contract.
-What would need to happen for your to quit the job?
+- [x] Imagine everything woks out well.
+You're happy with salary and contract.
+What would need to happen for your to quit the job again?

 ### Personal goals